 The Counter Argument

-If you visit the Center for Disease Control and Prevention (CDC) website, it states clearly that raw milk has absolutely no nutritional advantage over pasteurized milk.
+If you visit the Centers for Disease Control and Prevention (CDC) website, it states clearly that raw milk has no nutritional advantage over pasteurized milk.
 Interestingly, the CDC offers odd statistics to back up their claim that raw milk is dangerous.
 The site says, “According to an analysis by the Centers for Disease Control and Prevention (CDC), between 1993 and 2006 more than 1500 people in the United States became sick from drinking raw milk or eating cheese made from raw milk.”

 That’s about 115 people per year that got sick from raw milk.
 However, the CDC also states that each year 48 million people get sick from a foodborne illness, 128,000 are hospitalized and 3,000 die.
 So, the 115 people per year that get sick from raw milk doesn’t seem like that high of a number.
 Plus, problems could be from human contamination rather than problems with the milk itself.